kavyadevd/Face-Pose-Illumination-Classifier/README.md

 	The file 'illumination.mat' has a variable "illum" of size 1920x21x68. reshape(illum(:, i,j), 48, 40) gives i^th image of j^th subject.

+## Steps to run:
+#### Wrapper code that calls the methods to classify is present in the Jupyter notebooks
+Load the notebook in any compatible IDE and click run all.
+Part 1:
+    1. Bayes classifier: Bayes.ipynb -> runs illumination testing data against neutral and facial expression training data for data.mat and prints accuracy at the end of each cell after classification.
+Similiar patter is followed for other data sets.</br>
+    All 3 datasets are evaluated in this notebook

+    2. k-Nearest Neighbors : KNN.ipynb -> ( _Same as above_ ) runs illumination testing data against neutral and facial expression training data for data.mat and prints accuracy at the end of each cell after classification.
+Similiar patter is followed for other data sets.</br>
+    All 3 datasets are evaluated in this notebook